dashed-slug/wallets/readme.txt

 == Upgrade Notice ==

-Version 2.6.3 is a bugfix release.
-Please upgrade.
+Version 2.7.0 introduces cold storage.
+Upgrade from 2.6.3 to try this new feature.

 == Donating ==